 Glimpse Parisian Local Life At Rue Cler

 You will find bakeries, florists, ice cream, and gelato shops.
-There are several grocery stores to stock up with supplies if you happen to be staying at an Air BnB, or simply want some snacks to tuck into your backpack.
+There are several grocery stores to stock up with supplies if you happen to be staying nearby, or simply want some snacks to tuck into your backpack.

 Grab A Photo At Rue Cremieux, But Be Respectful